openfl/lime.openfl.org/_docs/project-files/xml-format.md

 `<launchstoryboard name="image.png" />`

-You can also use `template` for it (will be documented in the future)
+You can also use `template` for this purpose (to be documented in the future).

 </details>